-The function key (orange in color) serves as a modifier key used to produce a key combination.
+The function (FN) key serves as a modifier key used to produce a key combination.

-- I) To enable this modifier key, press the function key on the keypad, and the status icon will be displayed on the screen. - 2) Press another key to get the value of the key combination (say, F1), and the status icon will go off immediately when the function key is set to Auto Resume mode by FUNCTION\TOGGLE().
-That is, this modifier key can work only one time for each press. - 3) To get the value of another key combination, repeat the above steps.
+- I) To enable this modifier key, press the function (FN) key on the keypad, and the status icon " $\underline{F}$ " will be displayed on the screen. - 2) Press another key to get the value of the key combination (say, F1), and the status icon will go off immediately when the function (FN) key is set to Auto Resume mode by FUNCTION\TOGGLE().
+That is, this modifier key can work one time only. - 3) To get the value of another key combination, repeat the above steps.

-However, on condition that the function key is set to Toggle mode by FUNCTION\TOGGLE(), this modifier key can work as many times as desired until it is pressed again to exit the function mode.
+However, on condition that the function (FN) key is set to Toggle mode by FUNCTION\TOGGLE(), this modifier key can work as many times as desired until it is pressed again to exit the function mode.
+For 8500 Series, more options are provided for FUNCTION\TOGGLE(); it may allow this modifier key be treated as a general key and its key value be stored in a buffer.

-FUNCTION\TOGGLE